trev155/stupefaction/README.md

 ## NOTES
 ### up next
-- more basic analytics

-### short term idea
-- twitter api (streaming, or regular search)-> get tweets -> save to mysql db
-    - query: either automatically fetch some trending hashtag, or just manually enter a query

-- get all tweets about some topic, like trump
-- compute sentiments (eg. vader) for these tweets
+- analysis of trending tweets
-- look at the users / profiles of these tweets, and do a text analysis of these users / user descriptions / etc.
-    - what are these people tweeting about in general? etc.
+- more search terms, etc.

 ### long term ideas
-- make an interactive front end in some framework that pretty much does all of my short term ideas
+- make an interactive front end in some framework that pretty much provides a UI for all the twitter / analysis functions

 ## Local Setup
-This is a hobbyist project so yeah, everything is going to be done locally on my own machine.
-These notes are mostly for myself.
+These instructions are designed for my own machine.

 ### Twitter - Auth Keys
 Recommended to keep a local file around called `auth` somewhere in the project.